Klantarena: 5 Things We’ve Learned from Our Customers

 René de Jong

-On August 30, we hosted a customer forum.
-Facilitated by a moderator, four of our customers engaged in a discussion about crisis management and our services.
-The entire Merlin team was present and listened in.
-What a special experience!
-And you learn so much when you just listen and don’t respond right away… In this blog post, I’ll share five things we learned.
+On August 30th, we organized a customer forum.
+Facilitated by a moderator, four of our clients engaged in a discussion about crisis management and our services.
+The entire Merlin team was present and listened attentively.
+It was a remarkable experience!
+It is truly insightful to simply listen without immediately reacting… In this blog post, I will share five key learnings.

-To keep our clients’ skills sharp, we send them a refresher exercise every six weeks.
-We’ll keep doing that!
-We received some great suggestions for making these refresher exercises more engaging and challenging.
-We also received suggestions to create refresher exercises for other crisis roles, such as crisis team members.
-We got right to work on this.
+To ensure that skills remain sharp, we send our clients' loggers a refresher exercise every 6 weeks.
+We will continue this practice!
+We received excellent suggestions to make these refresher exercises more engaging and challenging, and also to develop refresher exercises for other crisis roles, such as crisis team members.
+We have immediately begun implementing these ideas.

-During the customer forum, the participants at the table inspired one another: “How do you handle that in your organization?” and “You should try that sometime!”
-It seems to have left everyone wanting more, because the idea of organizing customer days where customers can ask each other questions and share best practices was immediately suggested.
-A fantastic idea—one we’d considered before but hadn’t yet gotten off the ground.
-We’re definitely going to make this happen!
+During the customer forum, participants at the table inspired each other with questions like: "How do you approach that in your organization?" and suggestions such as: "You should try that too!"
+This evidently sparked a desire for more, as the idea of organizing customer days where clients could ask questions and share best practices was immediately proposed.
+This is a fantastic idea that we had considered previously but had not yet implemented.
+We will certainly pursue this!

-We also asked, “What are we doing right?”
-We were thrilled to hear that our customers appreciate our personal commitment.
-And this didn’t just refer to relationship management, but also to our back office, which provides support to our customers.
-Communication lines are short, and we always strive to communicate clearly.
-When you hear things like that during a customer forum, you leave the building with a big smile. 😊
+We also posed the question: "What are we doing well?"
+We were extremely pleased to hear that our clients appreciate our personal commitment.
+This appreciation extended not only to relationship management but also specifically to our back office, which provides support to our clients.
+Communication channels are direct, and we always strive for clear communication.
+Hearing such feedback during a customer forum truly makes one leave the building with a big smile. 😊

-Thank you to our clients Marijke Koekkoek (Máxima Medical Center), Jeroen Jansen (Public Prosecution Service), Johan Visser (Eneco), and Mark van Not (St. Antonius Hospital) for their contributions to the client forum.
-And thank you to Martijn Vinke for his excellent facilitation of the discussion!
+Our sincere thanks to our clients Marijke Koekkoek (Máxima Medical Centre), Jeroen Jansen (Public Prosecution Service), Johan Visser (Eneco), and Mark van Not (St. Antonius Hospital) for their valuable contributions to the client forum.
+We also extend our gratitude to Martijn Vinke for his excellent moderation of the discussion!

 Read more.